base9-theme/base9-theme.github.io/src/assets/template_guide.md

 interactable UI elements should be `secondary`.
 Most non-interactable UI elements should be `foreground`.

+Avoid using absolute and relative colors in the same place, since there might be color collisions.

 ### What shade to pick
 Other than the backgroud, each color has 6 shades to choose from.
 They are `p10`, `p25`, `p50`, `p75`, `p100`, `p125` from darkest to brightest.
 The names